nelsontky/let-it-go/README.md

           <li>Such a decision was actually a master stroke as it allowed us to delete the old project, along with all the other compromised api keys.
           </li>
           <li>We no longer had to rewrite git history. :grin:</li></ul>
-     <li>With a fresh start, we decided not to mess it up again and started reading up about [environment variables](https://www.gatsbyjs.org/docs/environment-variables/) and learning how to secure and lock down production keys while still allowing development keys full access.</li></ul>
+     <li>With a fresh start, we decided not to mess it up again and started reading up about <a href="https://www.gatsbyjs.org/docs/environment-variables/">environment variables</a> and learning how to secure and lock down production keys while still allowing development keys full access.</li></ul>
        <br />
        <img src="https://i.imgur.com/437i5ZA.png" alt="Scary email" width= "1000" />
        <ul>
      <li>No more fear when we received an email like this, for we've locked down our production key to only be able to be used from a single domain.</li>
-       <ul><li>We could've made the keys more secure and harder to be scrapped by employing [Base64 encoding](https://en.wikipedia.org/wiki/Base64) but we do not think that it is very neccessary.</li></ul>
+       <ul><li>We could've made the keys more secure and harder to be scrapped by employing <a href="https://en.wikipedia.org/wiki/Base64">Base64 encoding</a> but we do not think that it is very neccessary.</li></ul>
      <li>As can be seen from the numerous commits where we thought that things were fixed, this issue of key security was quite a ride. :stuck_out_tongue_closed_eyes:</li>
        <br/>
        <img src="https://i.imgur.com/ZuYYH1Q.png" alt="Key commits" width= "700" />